History of anarchism: Middle Ages

 In Persia during the Middle Ages a Zoroastrian prophet named Mazdak, now considered a proto-socialist, called for the abolition of private property, free love and overthrowing the king.
 He and his thousands of followers were massacred in 582 CE, but his teaching influenced Islamic sects in the following centuries.
-A theological predecessor to anarchism developed in Basra and Baghdad among Mu'tazilite ascetics and Najdiyya Khirijites.
+A theological predecessor to anarchism developed in Basra and Baghdad among Mu'tazilite ascetics and Najdat.
 This form of revolutionary Islam was not communist or egalitarian.
 It did not resemble current concepts of anarchism, but preached the State was harmful, illegitimate, immoral and unnecessary.

 In Europe, Christianity was overshadowing all aspects of life.
 The Brethren of the Free Spirit was the most notable example of heretic belief that had some vague anarchistic tendencies.
 They held anticleric sentiments and believed in total freedom.
 Even though most of their ideas were individualistic, the movement had a social impact, instigating riots and rebellions in Europe for many years.
 Other anarchistic religious movements in Europe during the Middle Ages included the Hussites and Adamites.

 20th-century historian James Joll described anarchism as two opposing sides.
 In the Middle Ages, zealotic and ascetic religious movements emerged, which rejected institutions, laws and the established order.
 In the 18th century another anarchist stream emerged based on rationalism and logic.
 These two currents of anarchism later blended to form a contradictory movement that resonated with a very broad audience.